-Beauty, like taste, is in the eye of the beholder!
+Beauty like taste, is in the eye of the beholder!
 Lamborghini produces white, red and a collection of sparkling wines.
 I might just tip you in the direction of the Sangue di Miura range though.
-For sure, take advantage of the tasting tours, and try them.

 Wine is food for Italians and you probably know how passionate Italians are about their food!
 And Umbria is the bosom of Italian foods and flavours.

 It is renowned throughout Italy for Tartufo (truffle), porcini mushrooms, Cinghiale (Wild boar) and wonderful local kinds of pasta such as Pici, Strozzapreti, Ciriole and Stringozzi.

 And with every meal, there must be wine!
 And that's how we've planned your week!